 - Include your name and the project number in your file names so we know whose project is whose. - Do not save anything onto the desktop.
-Your computer resets fully every time it's restarted, so anything saved onto the desktop will be ERASED gone, lost, deleted, no longer in existence, can't be recovered. - Back up your work onto two separate devices AND onto the server, so if one becomes corrupted you won't lose your work. - DO NOT pull out your flash drive without ejecting it first.
+Your computer resets fully every time it's restarted, so anything saved onto the desktop will be ERASED gone, lost, deleted, no longer in existence, can't be recovered. - Back up your work onto two separate devices AND onto the server, so if one becomes corrupted you won't lose your work.
+You could also use cloud storage like Dropbox. - DO NOT pull out your flash drive without ejecting it first.
 Several students have lost ALL their work this way.